Capricorn: Mastery, Integrity, and Purpose

 To fully understand Capricorn, we need to revisit Sagittarius, the archetype that precedes it.
 All 12 zodiac signs build off of each other in a progression of energy, and Capricorn is directly shaped by what transpired before it.

 Sagittarius is where we search for truth and higher meaning.
 It is the seeker who is constantly trying to expand into something greater.
-Whether it’s through travel, philosophy, or simply living with vibrant passion, Sagittarius is a quest, constantly pushing beyond their horizons.
+Whether it’s through travel, philosophy, or simply living with vibrant passion, Sagittarius is on a quest, constantly pushing beyond their horizons.
 Their search will inevitably expose them to diverse ideas, beliefs, and ways of thinking, each shaping how they perceive the world.

 Dedication, Discipline, and the Long Game